Norman Palmer CBE QC

 - Crossley Vaines on Personal Property (5th edn, 1973).

-He is a contributor to the Encyclopaedia of Forms and Precedents, English Private Law, and The Laws of Australia.
-He founded and co-edits the quarterly periodical Art Antiquity and Law, first published by the Institute of Art and Law in 1996 and now in its eighteen year.
+Norman Palmer is a contributor to the Encyclopaedia of Forms and Precedents, English Private Law, and The Laws of Australia.
+He founded and co-edits the quarterly periodical Art Antiquity and Law, first published by the Institute of Art and Law in 1996 and now in its nineteenth year.

 Publications by Norman Palmer have been cited by the appellate courts of leading common law jurisdictions.
 Examples are the House of Lords, the Judicial Committee of the Privy Council, the Court of Appeal, the High Court of Australia, the Supreme Court of Canada, the Court of Appeal of New Zealand, the Court of Appeal of New South Wales and the Court of Appeal of British Columbia.